cbecquart/ICSpyLab/docs/test.rst

 Comparison with R
 -----------------

-This section explains the logic behind testing the ICSpy package to ensure it matches the functionality of the original R package.
+This section explains the logic behind testing the pyICS package to ensure it matches the functionality of the original R package.

 The testing approach involves the following steps: